davidgilbertson/react-recollect/README.md

 - [ ] Work on minimising renders
 - [ ] More tests
 - [ ] .gitignore dist (but still publish source to npm)
-- [ ] A readme section for patterns.
-Or a blog post. 'selectors', 'updaters', general best practices and elaboration of gotchas.
 - [ ] Minify/strip comments on build